 - Museo Picasso Malaga: The Picasso museum of Malaga (33 km (21 Miles) from Fuengirola) is very popular among tourists.
 The museum is small but has a nice collection.

-Activities in Fuengirola in the winter
+Activities in Fuengirola in the fall, winter, or spring

 Fuengirola offers a number of activities one can participate in to make the stay worthwhile.